CSCfi/csc-user-guide/docs/accounts/applying-for-resources.md

     Academic projects are asked to fill in the science area, publications, etc. If those are irrelevant for your work, your project type should probably be Commercial.

+!!!
+Note

+    All members of the project can submit resource applications.